A common question that arises when discussing Facebook advertising, generally right after “Do Facebook ads work,” is “How much do Facebook ads cost?”

 The diagnoses for troubled and costly ads are usually not as complex as you might suspect.
 Marketers overspend when they:

 This trap is easy to fall into if you’re new to Facebook advertising.
-Facebook boasts a ridiculously vast amount of targeting options that could leave you like a dog who found their way into the cookie cabinet.
+Facebook boasts a ridiculously vast number of targeting options that could leave you like a dog who found its way into the cookie cabinet.